mohasarc/WorkGround/README.md

 ### Progress so far ..

-So far the app is a console app. it can show a menu. the user chooses an option and preceeds to another menu and so on. the menu is as follows:
+So far the app is a console app. it can show a menu. the user chooses an option and preceeds to another menu and so on. the menu is as follows: *tick sign indicated completion*

 > Please select a choice (choose 1, 2, .. etc)